Amreh, Sari

-Amreh (امره) (Note: Also known as Amrī) is a village in Kolijan Rostaq-e Olya Rural District, Kolijan Rostaq District, Sari County, Mazandaran province, Iran.
+Amreh (امره) (Note: Also known as Amrī) is a village in Kolijan Rostaq-e Olya Rural District of Kolijan Rostaq District in Sari County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,408 in 674 households.
 The following census in 2011 counted 2,329 people in 749 households.
-The 2016 census measured the population of the village as 2,206 people in 803 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,206 people in 803 households, the most populous in its rural district.